An accounting software system designed by Ad Systems for marketing companies.

 For consistency and accuracy, an individual’s assigned tasks automatically appear on their daily time entry sheet.
 Other tasks can easily be added by selecting both the job and task to which time is to be charged.
 While the task description is provided as a default, each entry may be changed to carry a specific description of work performed.
 The entry is still tied to the original task, however, for management reporting purposes.

 No reviews have been submitted.
 Do you use AMPs (Agency Media Production system)?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!